boyter/boyter.org/content/posts/2017-05-08-identify-software-licenses-python-vector-space-search-ngram-keywords.md

     0.601642491832 GNU Library General Public License v2 only

-While it did pick up that its probably using GNU GPL v2.0 but it wasn&#8217;t as confident as it was with the previous.
+While it did pick up that its probably using GNU GPL v2.0 but it wasn't as confident as it was with the previous.
 Lets try another one.

 Against [minitwit][9] (a Spark Java example project)